BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

 In the worst case scenario the wallet might have been compromised, and funds should be saved by sending them all to a different Bitcoin wallet.

 Whatever the reason may be, the import and backup of wallets is a vital function for users that applications should support.
 While it is easy to send all funds to a new address, additional meta and state data stored in wallet applications also need to be considered for full compatibility.
-Extra care needs to be taken when switching wallets that include funds on the Lightning network, as standards for backing up channel state is yet to emerge.
+It's not recommended to switch wallets that include funds on the Lightning network, as standards for backing up channel state have yet to emerge.
 See also, [Wallet interoperability](/guide/designing-products/wallet-interoperability/).

 </div>